PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 **competency question**
 question formulated in natural language that defines a formal requirement in the ontology engineering process
 Note 1 to entry: Competency questions capture requirements from domain experts and check they can be addressed and guide developers in identifying what classes, properties, and constraints are needed.
-Note 2 to entry: Competency questions allows a reasoner or query engine to produce a correct and complete answer to a question that the ontology was intended to support
+Note 2 to entry: Competency questions are used to validate a reasoner or query engine can produce the answer to a question that the ontology was built to address.
 <div class="sts-tbx-sec" id="90902_id-f0a96969-59c0-45d2-f367-dcf0066267ea"></div>

 #### 3.3.2